Ecuador's 2025 Presidential Runoff: Comparing Daniel Noboa and Luisa González

 It was a tighter first-round vote than expected, but there was no surprise about which two candidates emerged atop a field of 16 presidential hopefuls.
 Incumbent Daniel Noboa will face off against former Assemblywoman Luisa González in Ecuador’s runoff, scheduled for April 13, in a rematch of the 2023 presidential election.

 Whoever wins will face a National Assembly largely split between the parties headed by Noboa and González, although both fell short of a majority.
 In legislative elections also held on February 9, González’s Citizen Revolution party won 67 seats while Noboa’s National Democratic Action (ADN) earned 66.
 A simple majority in the newly expanded 151-seat National Assembly requires 76 votes.
-Either candidate will have to forge alliances with smaller parties—particularly Iza’s party Pachakutik, which earned 9 seats—to advance their legislative agenda.
+Iza had previously ruled out negotiations for his endorsement, but on March 30, his party, Pachakutik—which earned nine seats—announced it would form a legislative alliance with González’s RC.

 How do the candidates compare on politics and proposed policies?
-AS/COA Online examines their platforms and track records on key voter concerns including security, employment, energy supply, and more.
+AS/COA Online examines their platforms, statements in the March 23 debate, and track records on key voter concerns including security, employment, energy supply, and more.

 February's vote pits President Noboa against a familiar correísta opponent in a context of security, electricity, and employment challenges.